 4. Distributing 'conjunction-admitting' higher-order readings

-As discussed in section 2.2, uniqueness effects in wn-questions show that higher-order readings are unavailable in questions where the wn-complement is singular-marked or numeral-modified.
+As discussed in Sect.
+2.2, uniqueness effects in wh-questions show that higher-order readings are unavailable in questions where the wh-complement is singular-marked or numeral-modified.
 Aforementioned examples are collected in the following: